Music Unlocked: Guidance for Schools

 Singing and choirs

-School choirs can take place in a well-ventilated room but 2m distancing must be respected.
+School choirs can take place in a well-ventilated room but 2m distancing should be respected.
 Note that the area of the room is critical here: a higher ceiling does not mean singers are safe to stand closer together.
-The DfE guidance states a minimum ventilation of 10l per second per person but it is unclear how this could be verified or assured in most schools.
-A more practical approach is to limit rehearsal to a maximum of 40 minutes and then ventilate the empty room for at least 15 minutes.
+A practical approach is to limit rehearsal time to a maximum of 40 minutes and then ventilate the empty room for at least 15 minutes.

-Be cautious of fans and systems that just recirculate stale air: you are probably safer leaving such systems off.
-If air filtration is used, only HEPA filters, regularly replaced, can be relied on.
+Be cautious of fans and systems that just recirculate stale air: it is probably safer to leave such systems off.
+If air filtration is used, only regularly replaced HEPA filters can be relied upon.

 The backline of rock groups should minimise moving and face mostly forwards.
 Singers should face forwards; tutors should stay at least 2m distant and not move directly in front of them while they are singing.
 Use and cleaning of shared equipment is covered below.